opalmedapps/opal-app/README.md

 cordova platform add android
 ```

-Now you will a properly configured Cordova project that can be compiled into both Android and iOS native code.
+Now you should have a properly configured Cordova project that can be compiled into both Android and iOS native code.
 However there
 are still some dependencies needed for the build script to run properly...

 7) Install [Gulp](https://gulpjs.com/) globally